 You must count the symbols to determine the number of components needed to complete the job.
-The drawings and blueprints you’re working from will use standardised symbols to identify various elements such as switches, receptacles, and fixtures.
-Familiarise yourself with the symbols and what they mean.
+The drawings and blueprints you’re working from will use standardized symbols to identify various elements such as switches, receptacles, and fixtures.
+Familiarize yourself with the symbols and what they mean.
 Non-standard components are generally identified with a key that’s. included with the drawings.

 Count each type of component individually.
 If you’re doing this manually, you can use a tally counter that you click to add a unit.
 Though it helps to ensure accuracy, it can be time-consuming and tedious.
 You’ll need to mark the symbols somehow to indicate that you’ve counted it, so you don’t count it again.
 As you complete the count for a component, enter the quantity on the working scope sheet, and repeat until you’ll worked through all pages of the blueprint and all the symbols.
 Then, add the totals for all the different components.

 You must also measure the circuits shown in the drawings.
 Before you begin, check the scale used for all the pages you measure.
 The scale dimensions are usually listed in the title of the drawing, but the scale may vary from page to page.

 If you’re not working from original blueprints, they may have been copied at a reduced size, so you must make sure the scale is accurate.
 If you doubt the information in front of you, it’s best to contact the designers or architect to be sure.

 You’ll want to have an architectural rule, mechanical and electronic measuring wheels, and scaled measuring tapes available.
 You can use the ruler and measuring tapes for quick measurements in small dimensions but using the measuring wheel is both accurate and convenient.